-The EYFS lead and Teachers carefully plan what the children learn in the classroom and through provision enables them to learn from their interests, alongside extending their knowledge and understanding through direct teaching.
+The EYFS lead and Teachers carefully plan what the children learn in the classroom and enable them to learn from their interests through well thought out provision and enhancements, alongside extending their knowledge and understanding through direct teaching.
 Each day, we stimulate children's interests, respond to each child's emerging needs and guide their development through warm, positive interactions coupled with secure routines for play and learning.